Underwriters-Laboratories/datalake-api-docs/api-usage-search.md

 }
 ```

-Here is an example using boolean logics:
+Here is an example using boolean logic:

 Request